Ramil Guliyev: Move to Turkey

 In April 2011, the IAAF enacted a transfer delay in line with its international rules, banning Guliyev from representing any country other than Azerbaijan until April 2014.
 The runner argued that the training and financial support that he received in Turkey was significant, and that the people, language, and culture were very similar between the two countries, though his home federation remained open to him representing Azerbaijan internationally again.
 Following negotiations with the Azerbaijani Ministry of Youth and Sports, Guliyev confirmed his original decision not to compete for Azerbaijan.
 Azerbaijan's Minister of Youth and Sports Azad Rahimov explained this by Guliyev's putting forward too unreasonable financial demands for a young athlete and expressed doubt that Guliyev's representation of Turkey in the 2012 Summer Olympics would be successful.

+In June 2014, he competed at the European Athletics Team Championships Super League for Turkey in Braunschweig, Germany, and won the bronze medal in the 100 metres event with 10.37 and the silver medal in the 200 metres event with 20.57.

 On September 8, 2015, he ran the 200 metres race, part of the Hanžeković Memorial in Zagreb timed in 19.88.
 At the time that ranked him tied for the 34th best performer of all time and #6 for 2015.

 On August 10, 2017, he won the men's 200 metre race at the London 2017 IAAF World Championship in a time of 20.09.

 After his historic success he stated that "if not for Fenerbahçe, I would have probably quit athletics a long time ago.
 All my achievements are thanks to my club."

 He won the gold medal at the 2018 European Championships with a time 19.76 s, setting the new championships record.

 Coach

-His first coach was Tofig Aliyev until 2009.

 Guliyev's second coach was Eldar Guliyev.

 He was trained by his father until the latter's death from a heart attack in June 2010.